MkrtichSargsyan/RPG-game-js/README.md

 ## About the game

-> The game is about a lonely knight that fell into an island in which there are lots of bandits.
-He can cut the trees and destroy other objects and get 50 score, also he can kill the bandits and get 200 scores for every bandit.
+> The game is about a lonely knight that fell into an island on which there are lots of bandits.
+He can cut the trees and destroy other objects and get a 50 score, also he can kill the bandits and get 200 scores for every bandit.

 > Gameplay is Extremely simple.
-You move around with WASD(W-Move up,A-Move left,S-Move down,D-Move Right) keys as usual
+You move around with WASD(W-Move up, A-Move left, S-Move down, D-Move Right) keys, as usual,
-> and left click for attack.
-Try to get as much point as you can, before you die.
+> and left-click for the attack.
+Try to get as many points as you can, before you die.

 > Good Luck!